11 Construction Safety Tips to Avoid Construction Site Hazards

 About 96% of U.S. adults have access to a mobile phone, with 81 percent having a smartphone.
 Due to the widespread availability of mobile devices, people are now able to communicate more quickly and in more depth than ever before.

-The JESI system enables remote workers to manage real-time responses and decrease the number of driving accidents, injuries, and inconveniences.
+The SafetyIQ system enables remote workers to manage real-time responses and decrease the number of driving accidents, injuries, and inconveniences.

-To Know More About JESI Or Request A Free Demo, Click here.
+To Know More About SafetyIQ Or Request A Free Demo, Click here.

 8. Safety Glasses